Saltern is a boutique research & design studio, shaping technology to make human sense.

 Emily Saltz

-Emily has spent over a decade leading research on technology in the public's interest, from misinformation labeling, NLP & AR experiences at the New York Times R&D Lab to digital peacebuilding and online communities on Google's Jigsaw team.
-She's taught at Parsons, published at top AI & HCI conferences, and holds a Master's in Human-Computer Interaction from Carnegie Mellon.
+Emily has spent over a decade leading research on technology in the public's interest, from misinformation labeling and responsible AI practices, NLP & AR experiences at the New York Times R&D Lab to digital peacebuilding and online communities on Google's Jigsaw team.
+She's served as part-time faculty for Parsons' Design & Technology MFA, published at top AI & HCI conferences, and holds a Master's in Human-Computer Interaction from Carnegie Mellon University.

 Most recently, she completed a documentary program at the Salt Institute (no relation), where she directed a short on Maine's town meeting traditions.
 In her spare time, she hosts a bog-themed radio show called Discobog on WFMU.
 She's based in Brooklyn, NYC.